OxideWaveLength/Minecraft-Hack-BaseClient/Readme.md

 ### Features

 - CommandManager (with four commands, "irc", "set", "help", "bind" (added in the commit #41 / 0be34e4), "friend" and "names" (both added in the commit #78 / aa78114)
-- ModuleManager (with module settings, four example module (Fly, TestModule, Friends and NameProtect) and the "AdvancedTabGUI" module)
+- ModuleManager (with module settings, four example modules (Fly, TestModule, Friends and NameProtect) and the "AdvancedTabGUI" module)
 - [EventManager](https://github.com/OxideWaveLength/Minecraft-Hack-BaseClient/wiki/EventManager)
 - FileManager
 - ConfigManager